-As of December 31, 2022, we had 357 full-time employees, 292 of whom were primarily engaged in research, development and manufacturing activities, and 67 of whom had an M.D. and/or Ph.D.
+As of December 31, 2023, we had 339 full-time employees, 289 of whom were primarily engaged in research, development and manufacturing activities, and 67 of whom had an M.D. and/or Ph.D.
 Our employees are critically important to the achievement of our company's mission and goals.

-Our senior leadership oversees all human capital management matters and are committed to attracting, developing, engaging and retaining the best people.
-We strive to offer our employees an intellectually challenging and diverse work environment, opportunities to expand their knowledge and skills, to receive feedback on performance, and for career advancement.
+Our senior leadership oversees all human capital management matters and is committed to attracting, developing, engaging and retaining the best people.
+We strive to offer our employees an intellectually challenging and diverse work environment, opportunities to expand their knowledge and skills, feedback on performance, and paths for career advancement.
 We believe management's relationships with our employees is very positive and they are not subject to a collective bargaining agreement or represented by a trade or labor union.